G4 (American TV network): Relaunch

-On October 12, 2021, it was announced that G4's cable network would officially return on November 16, 2021.
+On October 12, 2021, it was announced that G4's cable network would officially relaunch on November 16, 2021.

 In November 2021, it was announced that airings of select episodes of the web series Scott the Woz would air on G4 in one-hour blocks.
-The show was scheduled to debut on December 7, 2021 at 6:30pm EST but due to technical difficulties involving Amazon Web Services, it did not air in that timeslot.
-The show would officially debut at 10:30pm EST.
+The show was scheduled to debut on December 7, 2021, at 6:30 pm EST but due to technical difficulties involving Amazon Web Services, it did not air in that timeslot.
+The show would officially debut at 10:30 pm EST.

 The network officially relaunched on November 16 at 6 a.m.
 EST, with a marathon of the original Ninja Warrior, occasionally featuring reruns of the Very Special G4 Holiday Reunion Special from the previous year.
 The Catastrophic Launch Special was broadcast on the network's Twitch and YouTube channels that same evening, before airing on the cable network on the next day.

-On March 7, 2022, G4 launched a FAST channel on Pluto TV called G4 Select, which carries most of G4's regular programming.
+On March 7, 2022, G4 launched a FAST channel on Pluto TV called G4 Select, which carried most of G4's regular programming.
 As part of an exclusive partnership, the channel would also feature new content catered to free, linear streaming audiences.
 The channel was later added to Vizio's WatchFree platform on June 16, 2022.

-End of revival

-On October 16, 2022, it was announced that G4 would be ceasing operations after relaunching the previous year.
-Comcast Spectacor chairman and CEO Dave Scott wrote a memo to employees: "Team: As you know, G4 was re-introduced last year to tap into the popularity of gaming," Scott wrote.
-"We invested to create the new G4 as an online and TV destination for fans to be entertained, be inspired, and connect with gaming content.

-Over the past several months, we worked hard to generate that interest in G4, but viewership is low and the network has not achieved sustainable financial results.
-This is certainly not what we hoped for, and, as a result, we have made the very difficult decision to discontinue G4’s operations, effective immediately.
-I know this is disappointing news, and I’m disappointed, too.
-I want to thank you and everyone on the G4 team for the hard work and commitment to the network.

-Our human resources team is reaching out to you to provide you with support, discuss other opportunities that may be available, and answer any questions you may have."